 Quartet, Dustin Hoffman’s well-received 2012 directing debut, wasn’t his first time behind the camera.
-In 1978 he began helming this gritty street drama but handed over the reins after a few days because, lacking video assist, he felt he couldn’t fairly judge his performance as an incorrigible ex-con on parole.
+In 1978 he began helming this gritty street drama but handed over the reins to Ulu Grosbard after a few days because, lacking video assist, he felt he couldn’t fairly judge his performance as an incorrigible ex-con on parole.
 An uncredited Michael Mann contributed to the screenplay.
-Screen debuts of Gary Busey, Theresa Russell and Kathy Bates.
+Early on-screen appearances for Gary Busey, Theresa Russell and Kathy Bates.

 About Josh Olson